michalbrys/Using-Google-Analytics-with-R/chapter7/clustering_k-means.md

 ## Results

-The resultr visualized in the `plotly` package:
+The results visualized in the `plotly` package:

 ![](/assets/5_clustering.gif)